oneapi-src/oneDAL/docs/source/dev_guide/algorithms/dbscan/computation-distributed.rst

 This mode assumes that the data set is split into ``nBlocks`` blocks across computation nodes.

-To compute DBSCAN algorithm in the distributed processing mode, use the general schema described in Algorithms as follows:
+To compute DBSCAN algorithm in the distributed processing mode, use the general schema described in :ref:`algorithms` as follows:

 - `Step 1 - on Local Nodes`_
 - `Step 2 - on Local Nodes`_